Ashfield Girls' High School

 Each girl has a Form Tutor who she sees twice a day.
 Form Tutors provide pastoral care by getting to know the pupils individually, offering a listening ear, promoting positive behaviour and encouraging good attendance.
 They are an advocate for the pupil and maintain good links with home.

-Each year group then has a Year Head.
+Each year group then has a Head of Progress.
 He or she is responsible for the pastoral care of the year group.
-The Year Head monitors attendance, behaviour, punctuality and academic achievement.
+The Head of Progress monitors attendance, behaviour, punctuality and academic achievement.
 They are an excellent point of contact for parents and carers.

-Overseeing the Year Teams is the Assistant Vice-Principal for Pastoral Care.
+Overseeing pastoral care is the Head of Pastoral Care (Assistant Vice-Principal).
 She has the ultimate responsibility for pastoral care in the school.
-Her role involves liaising with outside agencies such as Education Welfare and Social Services.
+Her role involves liaising with outside agencies such as Education Welfare and Social Services, particularly for Senior School pupils.
 One key area of her role is dealing with pupils who are going through difficult times and she provides support and encouragement for them.

 Miss J Friar is also the Designated Teacher for Child Protection within school.
-The deputy designated teachers are Mrs A Mungavin and Mrs N Christie.
-Their role is to ensure that procedures and policies are in place and are followed with regard to child protection.
+The deputy designated teachers are Mrs B Cripps and Mrs N Christie.
+Their role is to ensure that procedures and policies are in place and are followed with regards to safeguarding and child protection.
 If you have any concerns about child protection issues please contact them.

 We have a very positive ethos in Ashfield and so pupils can often go to any member of staff for help and support.
 Mrs Mungavin also operates an open door policy so pupils are welcome to come to her with any issue.

 The pastoral care of pupils is also supported by a number of systems and facilities within school.
-Each class has a form period with their form tutor once a week and the pupils study PSE within LLW.
-We have counsellors from New Life in school and each pupil has support material in their planners pointing them to outside agencies.
+Each class has a form period with their form tutor once a week and the pupils study Personal Development within LLW.
+We have counsellors from Family Works and East Belfast Community Counselling in school and each pupil has support material in their planners pointing them to outside agencies.